John Smith (Chancellor of the Exchequer)

 John Smith (1656–1723) of Tedworth House, Hampshire, was an English politician who sat in the English and British House of Commons between 1678 and 1723.
 He served as Speaker and twice as Chancellor of the Exchequer.

 Early life

 Smith was the fourth, but only surviving, son of John Smith of Tedworth House, South Tidworth, Hampshire and his wife Mary Wright, daughter of Sir Edmund Wright, alderman, of London.
 His sister Anne married Sir Samuel Dashwood, MP and Lord Mayor of London.
 He matriculated at St John's College, Oxford, on 18 May 1672, aged 16, and was admitted at the Middle Temple in 1674.
-His father died in 1690 and he succeeded to his estate, and then to the estate of his uncle Thomas Smith in 1692.
+His father died in 1690.
+He succeeded to his estate, and then to the estate of his uncle Thomas Smith in 1692.